GallegoLab/PyF2F/README.md

 #### 1) **Bead Registration**:

 - *Bead registration*: isolated beads are detected for each channel.
-Agglomerations of beads, or beads shinning with low intensity are excluded based on the 0-th moment <i>M<sub>00</sub></i> of brightness (mass) (excluding the beads with a <i>M<sub>00</sub></i> falling on the *1st* and *95th* percentile).
+Agglomerations of beads, or beads shining with low intensity are excluded based on the 0-th moment <i>M<sub>00</sub></i> of brightness (mass) (excluding the beads with a <i>M<sub>00</sub></i> falling on the *1st* and *95th* percentile).